giovannypietro/poi/CONTRIBUTING.md

 ## Code of Conduct

 This project is committed to providing a welcoming and inclusive environment for all contributors.
-By participating, you agree to:
+By participating, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

-- Be respectful and considerate of others
-- Focus on what is best for the community
-- Show empathy towards other community members
-- Accept constructive feedback gracefully
+The Code of Conduct ensures that:
-- Help others learn and grow
+- All participants feel safe and welcome
+- Disagreements are handled respectfully
+- Harassment and inappropriate behavior are not tolerated
+- Community standards are clearly defined and enforced

+Please read the full [Code of Conduct](CODE_OF_CONDUCT.md) for complete details on our community standards and enforcement procedures.

 ## What We're Building